kapawlak/128A_Remote/128ASite/covid.md

 In your courses, you have likely encountered **Thermodynamics**, which focuses on the *equations of state* (e.g. $PV=NRT$ ) governing *macroscopic variables* that describe bulk matter in *equilibrium*.
 You may have found the topic boring, if not an exercise in memorization [fn]Even as a Ph.D. in statistical physics, I certainly did![/fn].
 Thermodynamics is, ultimately, a byproduct of the far richer field of **Statistical Mechanics**, where one uses their knowledge of the "microscopic rules" governing individual particles, along with statistical principles, to develop models and equations for their collective behavior from the ground up.

-In this project, we will be working to develop our epidemic models: In the SIR approach, we will consider the *average* behavior of individuals to generate macroscopic equations that should capture the essential features of COVID19 progression in populations.
-Like thermodynamics, our model will focus on general equations that describe average characteristics of a given population.
+In this project, we will be working to develop our epidemic models from first principles: We will start by discussing the way that infections spread on a *microscopic*, i.e. individual, level and then use our intuition suppose how we can apply this to large numbers of individuals.
+This will lead us to probabilistic rules governing the *average* behavior of individuals, and eventually macroscopic equations that should capture the essential features of COVID19 progression in *large* populations.
+Like thermodynamics, our final model will focus on general equations that describe average characteristics of a given population.
 There is a catch, however: unlike thermodynamics, our system is *out-of-equilibrium*, and hence constantly evolving in time.
-This means our equations will appear, naturally, in the form of time-dependent differential equations.
+This means our "state equations" will appear, naturally, in the form of time-dependent differential equations.

-After understanding the SIR model, we will look at an Statistical-Mechanics like approach that goes beyond the average behaviors of individuals, and can algorithmically provide a more complete characterization of an epidemic.
-In this Markov Model approach, we will learn how to generate Master Equations that ascribe probabilities to all possible histories of an outbreak based on the microscopic transmission events that may or may not occur.
-This extremely powerful technique, very similar in nature to Quantum Field Theory, is used in fields ranging from nuclear physics to data science.
+# Building Models from Scratch

+We start this section with a short description of how viral infections spread, starting at the *molecular level*.
+We will see that all scales of a viral outbreak are governed by *exponential* behavior: A single virus that is only about 200nm wide managed to replicate exponentially and infect a large fraction of humans on Earth!

-### The Life Cycle of a Virus
+## The Life Cycle of a Virus

 We will now start framing the problem quantitatively.
 To set the stage for mathematics, we first have to think really hard about disease spread and how to characterize it.